emeks-studio/sensum/README.md

 - [sensum-landing](https://gitlab.com/emeks/sensum); The sensum landing page, considered the mainly entry point to sensum universe, contains a developers logbook plenty of poetry, and philosophical reviews.

+- [sensumbot](https://github.com/ariedro/sensumbot); Telegram Bot for fetching the last messages from sensum to a chat or a group.

 ## Development

 ### Prerequisites